SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 ### Properties Classes

-There is one class (seen here as `FilterProperties`) which contains a list of the properties to be made available to the user for this particular Gem.
+There is one class (seen here as `FilterProperties`) that contains a list of the properties to be made available to the user for this particular Gem.
 Think of these as all the values a user fills out within the template of this Gem, or any other UI state that you need to maintain (seen here as `columnsSelector` and `condition`).

 :::caution

-The content of these `Properties` classes are persisted to JSON and stored in Git, so be careful not to keep any information in them that could be a potential security risk.
+The content of these `Properties` classes is persisted in JSON and stored in Git, so be careful not to keep any information in them that could be a potential security risk.

 :::